Dan7171/rl_for_curobo/projects_root/ros/workspaces/isaac_moveit_ws/README.md

-source /opt/ros/hubmle/setup.bash # (or sh if not in bash) cd /workspace/rl_for_curobo/projects_root/ros/workspaces/isaac_moveit_ws source install/setup.bash # sourcing the workspace ros2 run isaac_moveit_main launch_ # running the launch isaac node (opening the omni graph that publishes clock (isaac sim time), the joint states (for rviz/moveit2) and subscribing to the joint state commands comming from moveit after planning directly (or indirectly by publishing from rviz, need to check that)
+source /opt/ros/hubmle/setup.bash # (or sh if not in bash) cd /workspace/rl_for_curobo/projects_root/ros/workspaces/isaac_moveit_ws source install/setup.bash # sourcing the workspace ros2 run isaac_moveit_main launch_isaac # running the launch isaac node (opening the omni graph that publishes clock (isaac sim time), the joint states (for rviz/moveit2) and subscribing to the joint state commands comming from moveit after planning directly (or indirectly by publishing from rviz, need to check that)
 ```